Keeping Inclusion at the Center

 Created for children, teens and adults with orthopedic-related disabilities, this swim program partners professional staff members (a coordinator, physical therapist, and adaptive water instructors) and volunteers with participants to teach the basics of swimming and help students feel comfortable in the water.
 For more information contact Emily Wolinksy at email@example.com

-In addition to our ECE learning specialist, the Center provides everyday accommodations to ensure children with special needs feel comfortable, included, happy, involved—and remain safe—at all times.
+In addition to our ECE learning specialist, the Center provides everyday accommodations to ensure children with disabilities feel comfortable, included, happy, involved—and remain safe—at all times.
 These daily accommodations include:

 - Sign language and oral interpreters